Moving holographic boundaries

 The first development is the deformation of a two dimensional QFT by the determinant of the energy momentum stress tensor, commonly referred to as $T{\bar T}$ deformation \refs{\Zamolodchikov\Smirnov-\Cavaglia}.
 The generating $T{\bar T}$ operator is irrelevant (in the Wilsonian renormalization group flow sense\foot{Note irrelevance is defined with respect to a fixed point.
 An irrelevant operator is less important in the infrared but become more important in the ultraviolet.}) and it is well-defined (in the coincidence limit up to total derivative terms\foot{Operator product expansion coefficients are naturally interpreted as renormalization counter terms \refs{\WilsonMM,\ \Lowenstein}.
-Thus, $T{\bar T}$ (is expected to) results in a theory which is well-behaved at high energies.}) \Zamolodchikov.
-Since it is built out of (the components of) the stress tensor which is present and conserved in any QFT with spacetime translation invariance, the operator exists universally, and therefore also the deformation is universally applicable.
+Thus, $T{\bar T}$ (is expected to) results in a theory which is well-behaved at high energies, \ie, under a group of scale transformations or redefinition of the the cut-off sclae.}) \Zamolodchikov.
+Since it is build out of (the components of) the stress tensor which is present and conserved in any QFT with spacetime translation invariance, the operator exists universally, and therefore also the deformation is universally applicable.
 Given that the operator is well-defined in any QFT, it can be used to define a one parameter family of theories by iteratively adding it to and updating the Lagrangian density in a small increment of the deformation coupling.
 This defines a curve or trajectory in field theory space (parametrized by the coupling).
 Therefore, it can be used to probe and better understand the space of field theories.

 In general, under an irrelevant deformation of a conformal field theory (CFT), the understanding is that at high energies or in the ultraviolet (UV) the (quantum) theory is ill-defined.
 The theory involves ambiguities and/or singularities and thus, the deformation is not solvable.
 In general we may, but not necessarily, attribute this to the existence of infinitely many irrelevant operators at the fixed point.
 See \Asrat\ for further discussion.